How much does a consumer loan business bond cost in Washington?

 - preparing the company’s balance sheet for the most recent quarter end

 - having each control person in the company get fingerprinted

 - submitting the application through NMLS

 - and more

-Complete licensing information can be accessed via the Important Links section of this page.
+Complete licensing information can be accessed via the Additional Resources section of this page.
 Begin the licensing process by purchasing the Washington surety bond you need!